 Smith’s Food & Drug became a Community Partner in 2010.
-NMAFB received a large grant from the State of New Mexico to purchase food.
+NMAFB received a large grant from the State of New Mexico to acquire food.
 Smith’s worked with NMAFB to purchase large quantities of food at their cost and assisted with the acquisition and delivery of more than 12 truckloads of food.

 These generous partners allow us to continue to expand our efforts to provide access to fresh, healthy food for New Mexicans in need.
 To learn more about how you can partner in this important mission, please contact us.